Yes—Box offers a free Individual plan with 10 GB of storage as of 2026.

 Is Box safe to store important documents?

-The free plan includes basic security, but paid plans add advanced protections.
+The free plan includes basic encryption, but sensitive documents should be stored on paid plans with advanced security.

 Prevention Tips

-Follow these habits to keep your Box account running smoothly.
+Follow these habits to keep your Box account secure and storage manageable.

 Edited and fact-checked by the TechFactsHub editorial team.